 Some leaks in the toilet can go unnoticed for a long time.
 For instance, if the bottom rubber seal is broken, the water in the tank will keep dripping into the bowl.
 To detect such leaks, turn off the water supply and measure the water levels at 20-minute intervals.
 If you notice any decrease, the tank might be leaking.

 Keep your ears open for possible signs of a leak.
 For instance, if the water is still running even after flushing, there could be a problem in the tank.
 You can also look for signs of dampness, browning, or graying stains around the floors.
+In that case, you may quickly call a water leak detection company from Florida.

 Look for Professional Assistance